CSB5/csb5.github.io/_posts/2025-10-02-metaborders.markdown

 layout: post
 title: Metaborders - Exploring the Invisible World at Singapore’s Borders
 description: We are conducting metagenomic surveillance of land, air, and sea checkpoints in Singapore to explore the hidden microbial ecosystems that exist at these gateways.
-image: '/images/posts/checkpoint_image.png'
+image: '/images/posts/2025-10-02-metaborders/checkpoint_image.png'
 image_caption: Woodlands Checkpoint in Singapore.
 date: 2025-10-02
-tags: [Environmental Microbiome, Borders]
+tags: [Environmental Microbiome]
 author: [jon]
 ---